Lithuania–Poland border: Military significance

 To the military planners of NATO, the border area is known as the Suwałki Gap (named after the nearby town of Suwałki) because it represents a military difficulty.
 It is a flat narrow piece of land, a gap, that is between Belarus and Russia's Kaliningrad exclave and that connects the three NATO-member Baltic States to Poland and the rest of NATO.
 In the event of a Russian attack, the Suwałki Gap would for Russia be important both for connecting Kaliningrad to the rest of Russia, and to prevent military assistance from the other NATO countries to reach the Baltic countries.

-In July 2016, two years after the annexation of Crimea by the Russian Federation and the beginning of the War in Donbass, NATO's member states agreed at the 2016 Warsaw summit to what would become known as the NATO Enhanced Forward Presence.
+In July 2016, two years after the annexation of Crimea by the Russian Federation and the beginning of the War in Donbas, NATO's member states agreed at the 2016 Warsaw summit to what would become known as the NATO Enhanced Forward Presence.

 A July 2017 NATO exercise was for the first time focused on defense of the gap from a possible Russian attack, and used troops and materiel from US, British, Polish, Lithuanian and Croatian sources.

 In September 2017, Russia and Belarus produced the Zapad 2017 exercise.